clay-curry/lightning-equivariant/README.md

 ## Description

-Lightning Equivariant provides a unique literature review, revisiting a number of important methodological developments in neural network design but presented under the unifying theoretical lens coined [Geometric Deep Learning](https://geometricdeeplearning.com/).
-This repository demonstrates the discovery utility afforded by the mere act utilizing one infrastructure framework for collating a vast number of architectures trained on various tasks, with associated datasets and benchmarks, along with reusable access to tests and utility functions, all documented under a unifying theoretical lens.
+Lightning Equivariant provides an interactive kind of literature review, revisiting a number of important methodological developments in the neural network literature but presented under the unifying theoretical lens of [Geometric Deep Learning](https://geometricdeeplearning.com/).
+This repository demonstrates the discovery utility afforded by the mere act utilizing one infrastructure framework for collating a vast number of architectures trained on various tasks, with associated datasets and benchmarks, along with reusable access to tests and utility functions for distributed model training, all documented under a unifying theoretical lens.

 ## Directory Structure and Usage